rdelpoux/ESP32Robot/SystemDescription.md

 ## System

-The system is composed this system is composed of
+The system is composed of

 - [2A-H-bridge](https://reference.digilentinc.com/reference/pmod/pmodhb5/reference-manual)